-Emissions of carbonaceous aerosols (BC, OC) have been steadily increasing and their emissions have almost doubled since 1950 (Hoesly et al., 2018) (medium confidence).
-Before 1950, North America and Europe contributed about half of the global total but successful introduction of diesel particulate filters on road vehicles (Fiebig et al., 2014; Robinson et al., 2015; Klimont et al., 2017a) and declining reliance on solid fuels for heating brought in large reductions (Figure 6.19) (high confidence).
-Currently, global carbonaceous aerosol emissions originate primarily from Asia and Africa (Bond et al., 2013; Hoesly et al., 2018; Elguindi et al., 2020; McDuffie et al., 2020), representing about 80% of global total (Figure 6.3) (high confidence).
-Consideration, in CMIP6, of emissions from kerosene lamps and gas flaring, revised estimates for open burning of waste, regional coal consumption, and new estimates for Russia (Stohl et al., 2013; Huang et al., 2015; Huang and Fu, 2016; Kholod et al., 2016; Conrad and Johnson, 2017; Evans et al., 2017; Klimont et al., 2017a) resulted in over 15% higher global emissions of OC and BC than in the CMIP5 estimates for the first decade of the 21st Century (Figure 6.18).
-The continued increase of BC emissions over East Asia after 2005, estimated in CMIP6 (Figure 6.19), has been, however, questioned recently as a steady decline of BC concentrations was measured in the air masses flowing out from east coast of China (Kanaya et al., 2020), which has been also estimated in recent regional bottom-up and top-down inventories (Zheng et al., 2018a; Elguindi et al., 2020; McDuffie et al., 2020).
-Since AR5, confidence in emission estimates and trends in North America and Europe has increased but high uncertainties remain for Asia and Africa that dominate global emissions.
-Size distribution of emitted species, of importance for climate and health impacts, remains uncertain and CEDS inventory does not provide such information.
-Overall, a factor two uncertainty in global estimates of BC and OC emissions remains, with post 2005 emissions overestimated in Asia (high confidence) and Africa (medium confidence).
+Emissions of carbonaceous aerosols (BC, OC) have been steadily increasing and their emissions have almost doubled since 1950 (medium confidence) (Hoesly et al., 2018).
+Before 1950, North America and Europe contributed about half of the global total but successful introduction of diesel particulate filters on road vehicles (Fiebig et al., 2014; Robinson et al., 2015; Klimont et al., 2017a) and declining reliance on solid fuels for heating brought in large reductions (high confidence) (Figure 6.19).
+Currently, global carbonaceous aerosol emissions originate primarily from Asia and Africa (Bond et al., 2013; Hoesly et al., 2018; Elguindi et al., 2020; McDuffie et al., 2020), representing about 80% of the global total (high confidence) (Figure 6.3).
+Consideration, in CMIP6, of emissions from kerosene lamps and gas flaring, revised estimates for open burning of waste, regional coal consumption, and new estimates for Russia (Stohl et al., 2013; Huang et al., 2015; Huang and Fu, 2016; Kholod et al., 2016; Conrad and Johnson, 2017; Evans et al., 2017; Klimont et al., 2017a) resulted in over 15% higher global emissions of OC and BC than in the CMIP5 estimates for the first decade of the 21st century (Figure 6.18).
+However, the continued increase of BC emissions over East Asia after 2005, estimated in CMIP6 (Figure 6.19), has been questioned recently as a steady decline of BC concentrations was measured in the air masses flowing out from the east coast of China (Kanaya et al., 2020), which has been also estimated in recent regional bottom-up and top-down inventories (Zheng et al., 2018a; Elguindi et al., 2020; McDuffie et al., 2020).
+Since AR5, confidence in emissions estimates and trends in North America and Europe has increased, but high uncertainties remain for Asia and Africa that dominate global emissions.
+The size distribution of emitted species, of importance for climate and health impacts, remains uncertain and the CEDS inventory does not provide such information.
+Overall, a factor two uncertainty in global estimates of BC and OC emissions remains, with post-2005 emissions overestimated in Asia (high confidence) and Africa (medium confidence).

-Bottom up global emission estimates of CH4 (Lamarque et al., 2010; Hoesly et al., 2018; Janssens-Maenhout et al., 2019; Höglund-Isaksson et al., 2020) for the last two decades are higher than top down assessments (e.g., Saunois et al., 2016, 2020) but trends from the two methods are similar and indicate continued growth (high confidence).
-Larger discrepancies exist at the sectoral and regional levels, notably for coal mining (Peng et al., 2016; Miller et al., 2019) and oil and gas sector due to growth of unconventional production and higher loss estimates (Franco et al., 2016; Alvarez et al., 2018; Dalsøren et al., 2018) (see also Section 5.2.2).
+Bottom-up global emission estimates of CH4 (Lamarque et al., 2010; Hoesly et al., 2018; Janssens-Maenhout et al., 2019; Höglund-Isaksson et al., 2020) for the last two decades are higher than top-down assessments (e.g., Saunois et al., 2016, 2020) but trends from the two methods are similar and indicate continued growth (high confidence).
+Larger discrepancies exist at the sectoral and regional levels, notably for coal mining (Peng et al., 2016; Miller et al., 2019) and the oil and gas sector due to the growth of unconventional production and higher loss estimates (Section 5.2.2; Franco et al., 2016; Alvarez et al., 2018; Dalsøren et al., 2018).